fletchjp/MERG-Arduino-Software/TestEncoder/README.md

 ## buttonRotaryEncoder

-This is an IO Abstraction example which I have adapted to use the same pins as the EncoderOly example.
+This is an IO Abstraction example which I have adapted to use the same pins as the EncoderOnly example.

 ## dfRobotRotaryEncoder